 When we read 28 U.S. Code § 2007, “Imprisonment for debt,” we find that the federal government leaves the imprisonment of debts up to each state.
 A total of 41 states have language in their state constitutions that prohibit the jailing of an individual for not repaying a debt.
-The nine states that do not have this clause include Connecticut, Delaware, Louisiana, Maine, Massachusetts, New Hampshire, New York, Virginia, and West Virginia.
+The nine states that do not have this clause are Connecticut, Delaware, Louisiana, Maine, Massachusetts, New Hampshire, New York, Virginia, and West Virginia.

 One way debt collectors try to intimidate borrowers is by claiming the borrower committed fraud, which is a criminal offense.
-A person can face criminal charges in a court of law if they commit fraud; however, taking out a payday loan and then not being able to pay it back is not fraud.
+A person can face criminal charges in a court of law if they commit fraud; however, taking out a payday loan and then not being able to pay it back is not a fraud.

 According to the CFPB, there are three things you can do if a collector threatens to have you arrested.

-- File a report with your State Regulator.
-The CFPB has a list of each state’s Bank Regulator and their contact information on their website.
+- File a report with your state regulator.
+The CFPB has a list of each state’s bank regulator and their contact information on their website.